Getting real about sugar

 Exposure (albeit very carefully at first) is one remedy to this, as eventually it will lose some of its allure and you reclaim your power to choose it when you really want it.

-• Be mindful of the big picture of your daily diet and how the overall balance is shaping up (with consideration of my nutritional guidance above).
+• Be mindful of the big picture of your daily diet and how the overall balance is shaping up.
+Be aware of nutrition, but be pragmatic.
 Eat enough food!
-Incorporate colourful whole foods, combine proteins in meals and snacks.
+Incorporate plenty of colourful whole foods and combine proteins in meals and snacks.
 And when you’re thinking about what to eat, think about nourishment, satisfaction and fullness whilst eating and after eating - rather than simply getting a quick ‘hit’.

-• Put a little more time and thought into snacks and options beyond the ultra high-sugar snacks ie. the biscuits, cakes and sweets.
+• Put a little more time and thought into your snack options beyond the ultra high-sugar snacks ie. the biscuits, cakes and sweets.
 Many of my clients report eating well at meal times but feel their snacking is out of control.
 What alternatives could you easily make available to yourself e.g. fruits, yoghurts, nuts and seeds, cheese, oatcakes, hummus or high quality chocolate?

 As you can see, this is all about awareness and balance and there is so much more to this topic than I’ve covered in this blog.
 Keep learning from your own experiences and stay curious about what your body is telling you.